RobotOptimist/macivor/content/blog/scary-project.md

 :::

-I kept sliding more and more fixes in, trying to shore up the app - to make it good even.
+I kept sliding more and more fixes in, trying to fix my app - to make it good even.
+A good result seemed so close, yet so far away.
 I started to feel trapped within a prison of my own making.
 No one could really help me either.
 My tech lead was still there, but seemed lost and confused.
 He had been marginalized and now I owned this mess.
-The consultancy had long ago let me know I was on my own.
-I had turned this opportunity into an exercise in hubris.
+The consultancy had long ago let me know that their hands were tied.
+I had made them aware of the situation with the tech lead and they had confirmed the problem, but could not act without disrupting the project.

+**I had turned this opportunity into an exercise in hubris.**

 The client, realizing that there might be some issues maintaining the application after I left, assigned one of their own developers to the team.
 I went over the project and we laughed at it with typical gallows humor.
 We were now both imprisoned.

 However, things started getting better.
 Now I had someone to bounce ideas off of.
 We began to conspire a way out of this mess.
 We were going to introduce Vue.js.

+**Perhaps I would not be hoisted by my own petard!**

 Vue.js was designed around being able to incrementally refactor.
-It was small and fast and we didn't need anything except the base functionality.
+It was small and fast and we didn't need anything except the core functionality.
 It worked just fine alongside jQuery and we found a way to make it work with Angular.js.

-It seemed like we were saved.
+**We were saved!**

 Slowly, we started to see bugs disappear.
 Things were working faster and more reliably.
 The code started to look less like a mess and more like something we could maintain.